All posts

 - run: npm ci

 That’s it.
-Every run creates a fresh alias, uses it for the email flow, and cleans up after itself.
+Every run creates a fresh alias, uses it for the email flow, and the alias cleans up after itself.
 No shared state between runs.
 No flaky tests from leftover emails.

 Tips for robust email tests